What is SSC CGL ASO in MEA Post? - Full Form, Eligibility, Salary, Promotion and the Job Profile

 - Foreign Posting Responsibilities: During foreign postings ASOs work in embassies and consulates assisting in daily operations and executing diplomatic projects alongside local staff.
 They also promote cultural initiatives and strengthen bilateral relations.

-- Event and Meeting Management: ASOs organize internal and external meetings, prepare their agendas, maintain minutes for internal records, and make arrangements for international delegations.
+- Event and Meeting Management: ASOs organize internal and external meetings, prepare their agendas, maintain minutes for internal records and make arrangements for international delegations.

 - Financial and Administrative Tasks: When assigned to the accounts section ASOs manage reimbursements and prepare expenditure reports.